 Maggie Jackson is an award-winning author and former Boston Globe columnist known for her penetrating coverage of social issues, especially technology’s impact on humanity.
 Her essays and articles have appeared in publications worldwide, including the The New York Times, Business Week, Utne, and on National Public Radio.

 Her acclaimed book, Distracted: The Erosion of Attention and the Coming Dark Age, jumpstarted our global conversation on the steep costs of fragmenting our attention.
 With a foreword by Bill McKibben, the book reveals the astonishing scientific discoveries that can help us rekindle our powers of focus in a world of overload.
 The book is the “influential” book on distraction (New Yorker), a “richly detailed and passionately argued … account of the travails facing an ADD society” (Publishers Weekly) and “concentrates the mind on a real problem of modern life” (Wall Street Journal).

 Jackson’s first book, What’s Happening to Home?
 Balancing Work, Life and Refuge in the Information Age, examined the loss of home as a refuge.

-A former foreign correspondent in Tokyo and London, Jackson has won numerous awards for her coverage of work-life issues, including the prestigious Media Award from the Work-Life Council of the Conference Board.
-A past affiliate of the Institute of the Future (Palo Alto), she was a 2014 Scholar in Residence at the Center for Art in Wood (Philadelphia), 2005-2006 journalism fellow in child and family policy at the University of Maryland, and a senior fellow (2008-2012) at the Center for Talent Innovation (New York).
+A 2016 Bard Graduate Center Visiting Fellow, Jackson has won numerous awards for her writings, including the prestigious Media Award from the Work-Life Council of the Conference Board.
+A past affiliate of the Institute of the Future (Palo Alto), she was the 2014 Scholar in Residence at the Center for Art in Wood (Philadelphia); a 2005-2006 journalism fellow in child and family policy at the University of Maryland, and a senior fellow (2008-2012) at the Center for Talent Innovation (New York).
 A graduate of Yale University and the London School of Economics with highest honors, she lives in New York city.